Easter eggs and the status quo

 8. Maynards Bassetts

 No surprises there perhaps.
-And sadly, no eco-friendly or ethical brands make the list.
-That’s why we’ve compiled our own below…
+And sadly, no brands known for their eco-friendly or ethical credentials make the list.
+Luckily, we’ve made you one below…

-While some of the leading brands have re-thought their packaging, including seeking to reduce or eliminate their use of plastic, in the past couple of years, as we always say at Plastic Free Home, what’s on the inside counts too.
+While some of the leading brands have recently re-thought their packaging, including seeking to reduce or eliminate their use of plastic, as we always say at Plastic Free Home, what’s on the inside counts too.

-When buying Easter eggs, it is important to look at whether a product is Fairtrade (or similar), to help ensure that the chocolate has been ethically grown and sourced, with workers’ rights and pay being protected as part of the supply chain.
+When buying Easter eggs, look at whether a product is Fairtrade (or similarly accredited), to help ensure that the chocolate has been ethically grown and sourced, with workers’ rights and pay better protected as part of the supply chain.

-Depending on your personal preferences, you may also want to consider whether your Easter eggs are organic, vegan, palm oil free and plastic free.
+You may also want to consider whether your Easter eggs are organic, vegan, dairy free or palm oil free, depending on your personal preferences, and of course, plastic free.

 Our top 5 eco-friendly Easter eggs